JulianKeller/dungeoncrawl/dungeoncrawl/issues/attributes-issues.md

 [26] - add in sound
 [27] - refactor main to use a splash screen
-[28] - write method to be called in enter() on the client to generate all the AI characters
+[28] - write method to be called in enter() on the client to generate all the AI characters [29] - order characters on screen so they draw correctly [30] - adjust AI so they take each other into account when pathfinding [31] - implement player AI effects

 ## Resolved Issues ##
 [1] - Draw 4 game characters